folkertvanheusden/termcamng/README.md

 what it is
 ----------

-This program runs an other program in an emulated ANSI terminal.
+This program runs an other program in an emulated ANSI/xterm terminal.
-The terminal is rendered to a PNG or MJPEG stream which is then served via a build-in http-/https- (web-)server.
-It will also function as a VNC server.
+The terminal is rendered to a video stream like PNG, MJPEG or VNC.
+The PNG/MJPEG/JPEG/etc is served via an internal webserver.
+The VNC server is also integrated.
-You can connect to it using an SSH or telnet program and then interact with the program that is running.
+You can connect to it using an SSH, telnet or vnc client and then interact with the program that is running.
 The internal SSH server authenticats via PAM against the local user- database of the Linux system.